 Under Part 361, a lien of a mortgage that is recorded with the office of the register of deeds is subordinate to a previously recorded lien created under Part 361 in favor of the state or a local unit of government.
 As such, if a landowner wants to refinance an existing mortgage or execute a new mortgage, that mortgage would be subordinate to a previously recorded development rights agreement under Part 361.
-As a result, some financial institutions have refused to refinance a mortgage or execute a new mortgage, or have provided the mortgage at a higher interest rate, simply due to the existence of the development rights agreement on the property.
-In some instances, this has proven to be a great financial burden on these landowners as they have been unable to refinance their mortgage and take advantage of lower interest rates or have not been able to obtain a new mortgage, which may preclude them from building new structures.
+As a result, some financial institutions have refused to refinance a mortgage or execute a new mortgage, or have provided the mortgage at a higher interest rate, because of the development rights agreement on the property.
+In some instances, this has proven to be a financial burden on landowners as they have been unable to refinance mortgages and take advantage of lower interest rates or else have not been able to obtain a new mortgage, possibly preventing them from building new structures.

-A landowner may wish to withdraw from (or not renew an agreement for) the PA 116 program in order to refinance an existing mortgage or obtain a new mortgage.
+A landowner could withdraw from (or not renew an agreement for) the PA 116 program in order to refinance an existing mortgage or obtain a new mortgage.
 However, getting out of the program creates several problems.
 First, the landowner would be required to repay any tax credits received during the previous seven years.
-Second, the process for doing getting out of the program could take a long time, and thereby cause the landowner to miss the opportunity to refinance at a lower rate.
+Second, the process for doing getting out of the program could take a long time, causing the landowner to miss the opportunity to refinance at a lower rate.
 Finally, once the landowner is released from the PA 116 program, he or she may choose to not re-enroll once the mortgage is obtained.
 This, clearly, goes against the entire purpose of the program in the first place.
 As such, the bill is seen by some as an incentive to the landowner to remain enrolled in the program, thereby furthering the push to preserve farmland.